 This is dependent upon you.
-If another driver's insurance company agrees to pay what your attorney believes your case is worth, and you wish to settle for that amount, then your case will not go to court which is what happens more often.
-Some cases do require a formal trial proceeding, however, if you or your attorney feel you have not been compensated sufficiently.
+If another driver's insurance company agrees to pay what your attorney believes your case is worth, and you wish to settle for that amount, then your case will not go to court.
+This is usually what occurs.
+Some cases do require a formal trial proceeding if you or your attorney feel you have not been compensated sufficiently.
 In either situation, hiring a law firm with experience in handling personal injury cases is most helpful.
 Back to Car Accident FAQs

-If you or someone you love is involved in a car accident in the Orlando area, an experienced personal injury attorney can guide you through the complicated process of dealing with insurance companies to obtained fair compensation for your injuries and material loss.
+If you or someone you love is involved in a car accident in the Orlando area, an experienced personal injury attorney can guide you through the complicated process of dealing with insurance companies to obtain fair compensation for your injuries and material loss.
 Please call us today at (407) 502-3000 or fill out our online form.
 We will get back to you shortly.
 We have helped many clients in the past!
 We have a 24-hour emergency service and offer a free case evaluation.
 We can assist you in English, Arabic and Spanish.